claudiodangelis/qrcp/README.md

 > Note: On Linux, the `$XDG_CONFIG_HOME` is `.config` under user home directory.
 > So, for example, on Linux the configuration file will be `$HOME/.config/qrcp/config.yaml`.

+> Note: Starting from version 0.10.0, qrcp uses a YAML configuration file instead of the old JSON one.
+You can automatically migrate the legacy JSON format to the new YAML format by running `qrcp config migrate`.

 | Key         | Type    | Notes                                                                                                                                                                                  |
 |-------------|---------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `interface` | String  | This value is automatically discovered during the first launch of `qrcp`, you can set it to override the default.
 You can use the `any` interface to bind the web server to `0.0.0.0`. |